SICS Radio: Archives: Evidence, memory and social justice

 Charles Sturt University's School of Information & CommunicationStudies

-In this montly program, staff from Charles Sturt University's School of Information Studies discuss a range of topics from libraries in prisons and equitable access, to how we keep our everyday data.
+In this montly program, staff from Charles Sturt University's School of Information & Communication Studies discuss a range of topics from libraries in prisons and equitable access, to how we keep our everyday data.

 Contributors include Dr. Simon Wakeling, Dr. Louise Curham, Dr. Jane Garner, Dr. Hamid Jamali, Bob Pymm, Dr. Asim Qayyum, Dr Jessie Lymn, and Dr. Kasey Garrison.